namansnegi/Image-Finder-Project/README.md

 ### Installation and Setup on localhost

-1. Git clone the repository or downlaod it.
-Open terminal or your code editor and go to the repository location on your laptop/computer
+1.  **Clone the Repository**: Git clone the repository or download it.
+Open a terminal or your code editor and navigate to the repository location on your machine.

-2. **Install Miniconda**:
-   - Download and install from [Miniconda download page](https://docs.conda.io/en/latest/miniconda.html).
+2. **Install Miniconda**: Download and install from [Miniconda download page](https://docs.conda.io/en/latest/miniconda.html).

 3. **Create and Activate a Conda Environment**:

    ```bash
    conda create -n imagefinder python=3.11
    conda activate imagefinder
    ```

-4. **Install Dependencies**:
+5. **Install Dependencies**:

    ```bash
    conda install numpy matplotlib pillow requests scipy joblib tensorflow scikit-learn
    pip install fastapi uvicorn jupyter flask
    ```
 ### Using the Components

-1. **Train and Save Model**:
-   Ruuning this file does the follwing main tasks:
+1. **Train and Save Model**: Ruuning this file does the follwing main tasks:
      - Downloads all the images from the images csv file
      - Data preprcoessing and Machine learning model initialisation
      - Model Training
      - Saving all the model files and other artefacts

-     I have already executed this file and the models and the artefacts have been saved.
-Only run this file if you want to retrain the machine learning model.

      ```bash
      cd scripts
      python train_save.py
      ```

-     I have already executed this file and the models and the artefacts have been saved.
-Only run this file if you want to retrain the machine learning model.
+   *Note: The models and artifacts are already saved.
+Run this script only if you want to retrain the machine learning model.*

-3. **Retrieve Similar Images**:
-   Running this file will use the saved model to retrieve similar images for the input image url
+3. **Retrieve Similar Images**: Running this file will use the saved model to retrieve similar images for the input image url

      ```bash
      cd scripts
      python retrieve_similar_images.py /path/to/model_data "https://example.com/path/to/input_image.jpg"